APES Chapter 2 Vocabulary House

 Second Law of Thermodynamics

-When energy is transformed, the quantity of energy remains the same, but its ability to do work diminishes.
+Energy is transformed, the quantity of energy remains the same, but its ability to do work deminishes.

-The ration of the amount of work done to the total amount of energy that is introduced into the system in the first place.
+The ratio of the amount of work that is done to the total amount of energy that is introduced into the system in the first place.

-The ease of an energy source at work.
+The ease with which an energy source can be used for work.

 Matter and energy exchanges across system boundaries do not occur.

-Determines inputs, outputs, and changes in the system under various conditions.
+How they determine inputs, outputs and changes in the system under various conditions.

-The results of a process feed back into the system to change the rate of the process.
+Results of a process feedback into the system to change the rate of that process.

 A system responds to a change by returning to its original state or at least by decreasing the rate at which the change is occuring.

 Positive Feedback Loop